jiajunhuang/gotasks/README.md

 - maintain tasks easily
 - split code into reentrant and un-reentrant pieces, so when reentrant part failed, framework will retry it automatically

+As handlers are chained, ArgsMap we give will be arguments to the first handler, and ArgsMap in it's return value will be arguments to the second handler.
+If any handler return a error, the execution chain will stop, and record where it is now, with the error string inside the task's `result_log` property.

 # Usage

 ```go